What is plastic injection molding and how does it work?

 Testing the tool with the right thermoplastic is key to ensuring that the final component has the right properties.
 Each thermoplastic offers different characteristics, temperature and pressure resistances due to their molecular structure.
 Plastics with an ordered molecular structure are called semi-crystalline and those with a looser structure are known as amorphous plastics.

-Each plastic’s properties will make them appropriate for use in certain molds and components.
+Each plastic’s mechanical properties will make them appropriate for use in certain molds and components.
 The most common thermoplastics used in injection molding and their characteristics include:

 - Acrylonitrile-Butadiene-Styrene (ABS) – with a smooth, rigid and tough finish, ABS is great for components that require tensile strength and stability.
+Find out more in our guide PVC vs ABS.

 - Polycarbonate (PC) – a high-performance plastic, PC is lightweight, has high impact strength and stability, alongside some good electrical properties.

 - Polypropylene (PP) – with good fatigue and heat resistance, PP is semi-rigid, translucent and tough.
+Find out more in our guide PP vs PE.

 The final thermoplastic selection will depend on the characteristics that manufacturers need from their final component and the design of the mold tool.
-For example, if a manufacturer needs a lightweight part with electrical properties, then PC will be appropriate, but only if the mold doesn’t need to operate above 135C or at very high pressures, which the plastic won’t be able to resist.
+For example, if a manufacturer needs a lightweight part with electrical properties, then PC will be appropriate, but only if the mold doesn’t need to operate above 275°F (135°C) or at very high pressures, which the plastic won’t be able to resist.

 Once the right thermoplastic and mold have been tested and selected, the injection molding process can begin.